cloudflare/workers-docs/content/tooling/wrangler/configuration/environments.md

 }
 ```

-Note: Secret variables are assigned to specific environments by default when using the [`wrangler secret create`](/tooling/wrangler/secret/) command.
+Note: Secret variables can be assigned to specific environments by passing the `-e/--env <environment_name>` flag while using the [`wrangler secret create`](/tooling/wrangler/secret/) command.

 ## Invalid configurations